Skip to main content

 If the chip is deep enough to expose or damage the pulp directly, the pain can be significantly more intense.
 An exposed pulp is also vulnerable to bacterial infection, which can lead to inflammation (pulpitis) and, if untreated, may progress to a dental abscess.

 This is why the depth and location of a chip are clinically important — a small chip confined to the enamel has a very different outlook compared to a fracture that involves the pulp.
-For a deeper understanding of how fractures are classified, our guide on types of tooth fractures and their treatments provides a comprehensive overview.
 Only a clinical examination, often supported by dental X-rays, can accurately determine the extent of the damage.

 Immediate Steps to Take After Chipping a Tooth